George Utley

 George Utley (16 May 1887 – 8 January 1966) was an English footballer who played for Barnsley, Sheffield United and England.
-He was strong and powerful half back who could shoot at goal when required.
+He was a strong and powerful half back who could shoot at goal when required.

 Utley was born in Reform Row, Elsecar, which lies south of Barnsley.
 He was the 11th and final child of James and Mary Utley.
 His father was an engine tender at a colliery and his brothers worked in the local coal mines and foundries.

 Club career

 Barnsley

 On leaving school he became a joiner, but by 1907 he had signed with Barnsley.
 During his time with Barnsley the club made it to two FA Cup Finals.
-The first was in 1910, when they were beaten by Newcastle United 2–0 in a reply after a one all draw, and the second was in 1912, when Barnsley managed to defeat West Bromwich Albion by one goal in the replay after the first game ended in a goalless draw.
+The first was in 1910, when they were beaten by Newcastle United 2–0 in a replay after a one all draw, and the second was in 1912, when Barnsley managed to defeat West Bromwich Albion by one goal in the replay after the first game ended in a goalless draw.

-He made a total of 170 league appearances, with 8 goals for Barnsley.
+He made a total of 167 league appearances for Barnsley, scoring eight goals.

-In season 1913–14, Sheffield United were looking for a replacement for Ernest Needham who had been a leader in the midfield of the team.
-The Football Committee who ran Sheffield United at the time were looking for a player with outstanding football ability, and someone to captain the team.
-Following a letter of recommendation from United player Billy Gillespie the man they targeted was George Utley.

 Sheffield United

+During the 1913–14 season, Sheffield United were looking to sign a new captain to change their fortunes, having struggled in both the league and cup since the retirement of Ernest Needham.
+Following a letter of recommendation from United player Billy Gillespie, the man they targeted was George Utley.

-The committee were not unanimous about signing the highly rated Utley, who they feared would fetch a large fee.
-Bolton Wanderers had offered £1,500 and it had been rejected by Barnsley.
+The committee were not unanimous about signing Utley, who they feared would fetch a large fee.
+Bolton Wanderers had previously offered £1,500, which had been rejected by Barnsley.
 The Blades offered more and were also turned down.
-United increased their offer to £2,000 and this was accepted, making him the most expensive player in Britain at the time.
-Utley signed a long contract with United, and became the captain and the leader of the team through the ensuing years.
+United offered £2,000 which was accepted, making him the joint-most expensive player in Britain at the time.
+Utley signed a five-year contract, with the promise of a benefit match at the end of it.

-He made his debut for Sheffield United against Manchester United at Bramall Lane on 22 November 1913; in a match the Blades won 2–0.
+He made his debut for Sheffield United against Manchester United at Bramall Lane on 22 November 1913, in a match the Blades won 2–0.

-In the 1914–15 season, Sheffield United progressed through the rounds of the FA Cup, this improvement in United's Cup performance when compared to the previous seasons was credited to Utley.
-In the Semi-Final they beat Bolton Wanderers 2–1 on 27 March 1915.
-It included a goal by Utley, which was described as 'the best of his career' as he dribbled the ball from the half-way line to score for United in front of 22,500 fans.
-Utley made it to a third FA Cup Final in 1915, when Sheffield United defeated Chelsea 3–0 on 24 April 1915.
-Utley, as captain, worked hard and decisively throughout the game, breaking up many Chelsea attacks and provided many passes to the Sheffield forwards.
+In the semi-final of the 1914–15 FA Cup, Utley's goal in the 2–1 victory over Bolton Wanderers was described as "the best of his career", as he dribbled the ball 60 yards before scoring.
+Utley subsequently played in his third FA Cup final as the Blades defeated Chelsea 3–0 on 24 April 1915.
+Utley, as captain, worked hard and decisively throughout the game, breaking up many Chelsea attacks and providing many passes to the United forwards.
+Sheffield United's success in the cup when compared to previous seasons was credited to Utley.

 He left Bramall Lane in 1922, transferring to Manchester City but retired within twelve months of the move.